I hate clipping coupons. I know, it’s ironic because I’m a couponer.

 - really, however you want 😎

 Both of these methods keep my coupons organized without sacrificing precious time.
 It takes me less than 5 minutes to write dates and file my inserts away.
+I hope this post saved you a lot of time!

 Want to learn how to coupon?
 Check out my Ultimate Couponing Guide + Resources!